-Atreyu Group maintains the following Privacy Statement to protect the personal information you provide online.
+Atreyu Trading maintains the following Privacy Statement to protect the personal information you provide online.
 We will not sell your personal information to any non-affiliated third party, for any reason, at any time.

-Atreyu Group’ Privacy Statement is located here.
+Atreyu Trading’ Privacy Statement is located here.
 The Privacy Statement details all personal information we may collect from you, how we use it, and how we may share it.
-For residents of the European Union, please review Atreyu Group’ European Data Privacy Addendum, which is included within the Privacy Statement.
+For residents of the European Union, please review Atreyu Trading’ European Data Privacy Addendum, which is included within the Privacy Statement.